Saudi Arabia targets Russia in battle for European oil market

 One trader said supplies from Gdansk could be sent to Germany to compete with Russian crude sent down the Soviet-built Druzhba (Friendship) pipeline.

 The Baltic state of Lithuania, once a Soviet republic, is also looking to diversify its energy supplies.
-Lithuanian energy minister Rokas Masiulis told Reuters on Wednesday that the country is in talks with U.S. liquefied natural gas company Cheniere Energy Inc over possible imports as it tries to cut its dependence on Russian supplier Gazprom.
+Lithuanian energy minister Rokas Masiulis told Reuters on Wednesday that the country is in talks with U.S. liquefied natural gas company Cheniere Energy Inc (LNG.A) over possible imports as it tries to cut its dependence on Russian supplier Gazprom (GAZP.MM).

 LOCKING MARKET SHARE